-With so many people, and moving parts contributing to a football match there are countless factors that could impact upcoming games.
-However, so many aspects of football take place behind the scenes or are too difficult, abstract — or simply impossible — to quantify as data.
+With so many people and moving parts contributing to the outcomes of football matches, there are countless factors that could impact upcoming games.
+But so many aspects of football take place behind the scenes or are too difficult, abstract — or simply impossible — to quantify as data.
 Consider the following:

 There’s a number of things that might get a team motivated.
-However, the impact of them is extremely difficult to measure.
-For example::
+Many of which are difficult to measure.
+For example:

 - Club buyouts / new management

 - Changes to salary structures

 - Friendships and comradery

 Players aren’t robots.
 As outsiders we don’t know how players truly feel at any given time.
 Emotions can be impacted by:

 - Personal life – scandals, tragedies, relationships, homesickness

 - Belief in the current project (or lack of)

 The public are informed of major injuries, but we never know everything about the players’ physical states, including: